 In addition to researching subject areas, grant writers craft proposals for organizations or individuals who are applying for funding.

 The BLS does not collect data on this profession.
 However, jobs website Indeed says grant writers earn an average base salary of about $58,000.

 6. E-commerce business

 But big dreams are only a small part of success.
 Getting started requires the same kind of research and preparation as the launch of any business.
-You’ll find free advice and guidance from the volunteer business mentor association SCORE and the U.S. Small Business Administration.

 8. Freelance writer

 Writing and editing content — online articles and commercial and educational materials — can be lucrative for a select group of professionals.

 The median annual wage for writers and authors, many of whom are freelancers, was about $70,000 in 2021, says the BLS, with the most successful freelancers able to make six figures and beyond.

 Technical writing is a type of writing that requires specialized skills.
 Many technical writers are freelancers, and they typically earn more than most freelance writers.
 The median annual pay is $78,000, according to the BLS.